lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 }
 ```

-## Code
+## Source Code

-We need to initialize the stack for our virtual machine besides all the
+We need to initialize the stack for our virtual machine, besides all the
-expressions in the above sections so that `main` function is correctly called,
+expressions in the above sections, so that `main` function is correctly called,
-and exit when `main` exit.
+and exit when `main` exits.

 ```c
 int *tmp;